rellermeyer/TUD-DistributedSystems/docs/report.md

 In the distributed commit protocol presented in the paper they address the problem of a byzantine coordinator by replicating the coordinator.
 One of these replicas is the primary.
 The resulting system works correctly so long as it has *"3f + 1"* coordinator replicas where  at most "*f*" coordinators are byzantine.

 One of the participants initiates the transaction, this is the initiator.
 The initiator propagates the transaction to the other participants.
 Then the participants register with the coordinators.
-The protocol starts when the initator has received confirmation that from all participants that they have registered with a sufficient and then sends a initate commit request message to all coordinators.
+The protocol starts when the initiator has received confirmation that from all participants that they have registered with a sufficient and then sends a initiate commit request message to all coordinators.
-The coordinators then sends a prepare message to all registed participants.
+The coordinators then sends a prepare message to all registered participants.
 The participants answer if they _can_ commit or not.
-If any cannot, an abort will take place, otherwise the protocl proceeds.
+If any cannot, an abort will take place, otherwise the protocol proceeds.
 Now the coordinator replica sends a *"prepare"* request to every registered participant and waits until enough *"prepared"* messages are received from the participants.
 When *"prepared"* messages are received an instance of a *"Byzantine Agreement Algorithm"* is created, where a byzantine agreement is attempted on firstly which participants are taking part in the voting on a transaction, and secondly on what the participants voted.
 This is described in more detail in the "Byzantine Agreement Algorithm" section.
 After reaching an agreement, coordinator replicas send the agreement outcome to participants, which will only commit the transaction once *"f + 1"* similar outcomes are received, to ensure that they reject the answer of byzantine coordinators.
 Since the protocol works with up to "*f*" byzantine coordinators, when *"f+1"* messages are received the participant knows that it has not received the message from a byzantine coordinator.